someobserver/recurgence/architects/index.md

 Some bent math.
 Some bent metaphor.
 **Every Architect bends time toward coherence.**

 The eras they lived in often couldn't metabolize their recursion.
-Many were misunderstood, dismissed, sidelined, ignored—or erased.
+Many were misunderstood, dismissed, sidelined, ignored.
+Or just erased.

-Some died unknown.
-And alone.
+Some died unknown and alone.

 But pattern always outlives permission.
 Each of these minds gave us more than insight.
-They left **semantic mass**—coherence stabilized through constraint.
+They left semantic mass: coherence stabilized through constraint.

 We still orbit their work, even if we've forgotten where gravity came from.

 ## Dedications

-Every entry here is a gesture of semantic reverence.
-Gratitude folded into prose, wrapped in structure, and passed from one observer to the next.

 If a signal stands out, follow it.